-Create diagrams, wireframes, flowcharts and more withGliffy.
-Gliffy features highly intuitive drag-and-drop interface, and allows you to export your diagrams in multiple formats, including: JPEG, PNG and SVG.Add Gliffy flowcharts, UI wireframes, and network diagrams directly to your Confluence pages to communicate your ideas visually, making them easy to understand and faster to spread through your team.
+Create diagrams, wireframes, flowcharts and more with Gliffy.
+Gliffy features a highly intuitive drag-and-drop interface, and allows you to export your diagrams in multiple formats, including: JPEG, PNG and SVG.
+Add Gliffy flowcharts, UI wireframes, and network diagrams directly to your Confluence pages to communicate your ideas visually, making them easy to understand and faster to spread through your team.

-Lucidchart(supported by vendor)
+Lucidchart (supported by vendor)

-Lucidchart is available in versions for Cloud and Server, and allows you to create and insert diagrams within your Confluence Cloud environment.
+Lucidchart is available in versions for Cloud and Data Center, and allows you to create and insert diagrams within your Confluence Cloud environment.
 Quickly draw flowcharts, wireframes, UML diagrams, mind maps, and more inside our feature-rich editor.

-The server version alsocomes with a free Visio viewer, so you can viewMicrosoft Visio(.vsd) files, Visio stencils (.vss) and it also supports exporting back to Visio.
+The Data Center version also comes with a free Visio viewer, so you can view Microsoft Visio (.vsd) files, Visio stencils (.vss) and it also supports exporting back to Visio.